 Eggs are an important source of vitamin D, vitamin B12, vitamin A, riboflavin, niacin, choline, and iron.
 Alternative food sources of these nutrients include beef, pork, chicken, fish and fatty fish such as salmon, fortified beverages, green and dark green leafy vegetables, carrots, squash, broccoli, cauliflower, cabbage, cantaloupe, apricot, mango, grape juice, raisins, peanuts, and fortified wheat-free breakfast cereal.

 Adjusting to a new diet can take time.
 If a Mediterranean style eating pattern is completely new and different to you and your family, allow yourself more time to adjust and find alternative foods.
 It may also be necessary to include a hypoallergenic amino acid-based formula as a supplement to avoid unintentional weight loss and nutritional deficiencies.
-Be honest with yourself and your doctor about what you are and are not willing to do while on any elimination diet.
-These diets are intended to manage EoE and improve quality of life…even though it may feel like they do just the opposite.
+Be honest with yourself and your doctor about what you are and are not willing to do while on an elimination diet.
+These diets help manage EoE and improve quality of life…even though it may feel like they do just the opposite.

-Members of your EoE healthcare team can help you determine if the 4-food elimination diet is the right fit for you.
+Members of your EoE healthcare team will evaluate the need for a 4-food elimination diet.
 Do not be afraid to ask questions when you go about identifying what foods trigger your inflammation and EoE symptoms.